guillermocontp/Lykke-Kaffegardar/README.md

 To guide Lykke's expansion, we need a clear set of strategic KPIs to act as our North Star.
 But before we define that ultimate destination, we must first map out our starting point.
 Every successful growth strategy is built on a solid data foundation, so our "data journey" will begin by exploring the powerful insights we can unlock right now.
 We'll start by using the tools and data you already have—your Shopify order history and Fortnox financial records—to build a foundational understanding of the business.
 By first mastering what this data tells us, we can then build a clear and actionable path toward the high-level metrics that will truly drive your growth.

 ### 3.1 The Journey from Operational Metrics to Strategic Growth

+Your consolidated Orders data file is the pulse of your e-commerce store.
+It captures every customer interaction, every product sold, and every discount claimed.
+This is the frontline of your business, and it provides the first layer of critical insights. (named `orders data LTM AUG 2025` when you shared it with us)

+#### **What We Can Track Today (The Customer's Viewpoint)**

+From this single file, you can understand your business from the customer's perspective.
+You can answer crucial questions about sales and marketing effectiveness:

+  * **What are our Top-Selling Products?** By summing the `Lineitem quantity` for each `Lineitem name`, you can see exactly which coffee beans or capsules your customers love the most.
+  * **What is our Average Order Value (AOV)?** By taking the average of the `Total` column for each unique order (`Name`), you can track how much the typical customer spends in one transaction.
+  * **How Effective Are Our Discounts?** By analyzing the `Discount Code` and `Discount Amount` columns, you can see which promotions are most popular and how much revenue you are giving up to drive those sales.

+These KPIs are essential.
+They tell you what's happening on your website and help you answer the question: **"What are our customers buying and why?"**

+### Moving forward: Strategic KPIs

 Right now, with your Fortnox data, you have a powerful lens into the daily health of your business.
 This is the first and most critical step.
-Think of it as knowing how to sail your ship day-to-day.
+Think of it as knowing how to sail your ship day-to-day.(the file is `article data fortnox 2024-2025`)

 #### **Phase 1: What We Can Track Today**